SYNGAP1-related intellectual disability: Cause

 SYNGAP1 encephalopathy is an autosomal dominant genetic disorder caused by haploinsufficiency of the SynGAP protein, usually due to the presence of a heterozygous protein-truncating loss-of-function variation on the SYNGAP1 gene.
 Missense variations, which may result in either a loss or a change-of-function can also result in the disorder.
 These pathogenic variations disrupt early cognitive development, particularly in the hippocampus and cortex.

 The majority of mutations are considered de novo, however cases of inheritance from both somatic mosaic and germ-line mosaic parents have been reported.

 Diagnosis

-Diagnosis is based on genetic testing, with the recommended testing approach being Chromosomal Microarray Analysis followed by an Intellectual Disability multigene panel or Whole Exome Sequencing.
+Diagnosis is based on genetic testing, with the recommended testing approach being chromosomal microarray analysis followed by an intellectual disability multigene panel or whole exome sequencing.
 A diagnosis is established following the identification of a heterozygous pathogenic (or likely pathogenic) point mutation of the SYNGAP1 gene (present in approximately 89% of patients), a micro deletion of chromosome 6 incorporating SYNGAP1 (approximately 11% of patients), or a balanced translocation disrupting SYNGAP1.

-EEG monitoring frequently shows generalized epilepsy, predominantly in the occipital regions.
+Electroencephalography (EEG) monitoring frequently shows generalized epilepsy, predominantly in the occipital regions.
 Seizure onset usually occurs around 2 years of age.
 MRI is usually normal.